Utah Solar Wholesale and DIY: Misconceptions

 Solar only works when sunlight reaches it.
 Even though solar panels will generate power on a cloudy or rainy day, or in Utah’s case, through inversion, they won’t produce as much energy as they will on a clear day.

 However, with home batteries, it would take several consecutive days of poor weather to deplete the battery supply.
-In which case, a generator would make a great backup energy option.
+In this case, a generator would make a great backup energy option.

 A Professional Solar Installation